-Discussion board assignments (5) are to be completed individually and are due as per the syllabus.
+Discussion board assignments (4) are to be completed individually and are due as per the syllabus.
 Assignment details and a rubric for the discussion boards will be provided on Blackboard.
-Each student is expected to post a comment (create a thread) in 5 different discussion forums and in each forum he/she has to reply to another student's posting.
-Each posting is worth 10 points and the reply to another student's posting is worth 10 points.
-This is worth 100 points (5 at 20 points each).
+Each student is expected to post a comment (create a thread) in 4 different discussion forums and in each forum he/she has to reply to two other student postings.
+Each initial posting is worth 10 points and the replies to peers are worth 10 points (5 each).
+This is worth 80 points (4 at 20 points each).